G2Lab/pQuant/README.md

     make -j
     make install
 ```
-All installation for openFHE takes < 10min in our system.
+The installation for openFHE takes less than 10 minutes in our system.

 ### Building pQuant
 To compile the pQuant project: